GLOBAL MARKETS-Asian stocks bounce off 2-month low as bonds, China markets steady

 "It has priced in future normalisation of the Fed's monetary policy, the Fed's policy becoming eventually neutral.
 But it has not yet priced in the chance of its policy becoming tighter."

-Some investors see a real risk of an overheated U.S. economy and higher inflation on the back of planned spending by the Biden administration, including a $1.9 trillion stimulus and an even bigger initiative on infrastructure.
+Some investors see a real risk of an overheated U.S. economy and higher inflation on the back of planned spending by U.S. President Joe Biden's administration, including a $1.9 trillion stimulus and an even bigger initiative on infrastructure.

-On Wall Street, each of the major averages closed higher, led by a gain of nearly 4% in the Nasdaq, giving the tech-heavy index its best day since Nov.
-4.

-The index has been highly susceptible to climbing rates, and Monday's retreat left it down more than 10% from its Feb.
-12 close, confirming what is widely considered to be a correction.
+U.S. consumer price data due at 1330 GMT is expected to show a slight acceleration in the overall inflation in February, with analysts expecting further gains in coming months due to base effects from a severe economic downturn in early 2020.

 The speedier rollout of COVID-19 vaccines in some countries and the planned U.S. stimulus package helped underpin a brighter global economic outlook, the Organisation for Economic Cooperation and Development said, as it raised its 2021 growth forecast.

+The Australian dollar shed 0.6% to $0.7672 AUD=D4 after the country's top central banker rebuffed market chatter about early rate increases.
+AUD/

-Oil prices backed off on easing concerns over a supply disruption in Saudi Arabia.
+Oil prices fell as concerns over a supply disruption in Saudi Arabia eased.

 Global assetshttp://tmsnrt.rs/2jvdmXl